Vfabian23/Total-protection-antivirus/README.md

 # Total-protection-antivirus
 a free basic antivirus

-#FEATURES
+# FEATURES

 -Free Scans

 -Basic and easy to handle

 -Open source
- (if you mod the code give credit for the base code)

 -Comes in Spanish And English

-#REQUIREMENTS
+# REQUIREMENTS

 -A Windows PC that supports Batch script

--Know English or Spanish (Only language's supported at the moment)
+-Know English (Only language supported at the moment)